ryanpdwyer/react-eleventy/fys-installation.md

 ![Processing welcome screen](/img/welcome-picture.png)

-Here's an example of me doing both on Windows:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/4dKeHUp4khQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-4. **If you had any issues installing/opening any of the applications, include a screenshot showing your problem, and/or contact me via [email](mailto:dwyerry@mountunion.edu).
+3. **If you had any issues installing/opening any of the applications, include a screenshot showing your problem, and/or contact me via [email](mailto:dwyerry@mountunion.edu).
 We can make sure you get everything installed correctly for the next class meeting.**

-5. **Submit the assignment to the [Dropbox folder]** on D2L (10 pts).
+4. **Submit the assignment to the [Dropbox folder]** on D2L (10 pts).